atsonkov/cobertura-example/README.md

 mvn clean install
 ```

-The project will fail to build as code coverage is below 85%.
+The project will build, but code coverage is below 85%.
 Cobertura plugin is defined in the root pom.xml as shown below.

 ```xml
 <build>